Coves and cats: The best things to do in Hydra, Greece

 The best things to do in Hydra, Greece

-Mules braying, boat sails clanking, cats meowing and the clink of glasses – all part of the soundtrack to life on the island of Hydra in Greece.
-This small island south of Athens is one of the Saronic Islands and you can only reach it by boat.
-After sailing along its rocky, deserted coastline you round the corner into the harbour and the town suddenly appears, amphitheatre-shaped with red-roofed buildings stretching up into the hills.
+Mules braying, boat sails clanking, cats meowing and the clink of glasses – all part of the soundtrack to life on the Greek island of Hydra.
+This small Saronic island south of Athens is only accessible by boat.
+After sailing along its rocky coastline you round the corner into the harbour and the town suddenly appears, with buildings stretching up into the hills.

 Rich merchants built grand stone mansions on Hydra in the late 18th and early 19th centuries, and it became a major naval power in the Greek War of Independence.
-In the 1960s writers and artists started to arrive, followed by the 1970s jet set.
+Then writers and artists started to arrive in the 1960s, followed by the 1970s jet set.

 Avlaki beach in Hydra